appwriters-dev/masterflutter/chapters/ch04-asynchronous-programming-rest-api-and-json/ls06-dart-programming-review.md

 ## Projects

+### 1. Areas of Shapes

-1. Build a CLI app that calculates the area of a different shapes.
+Build a CLI app that calculates the area of a different shapes.
 Display the menu as follows:

 ```bash
 1. Circle